Healthy Recipes Blog

 • Baked chicken thighs

-In fact, when green beans are fresh and crisp, they make not just a great side dish, but a wonderful snack that you can serve and eat as finger food, and get that peculiar satisfaction that we humans get when we eat something crunchy and salty.
+By the way, when green beans are fresh and crisp, they make not just a great side dish but a wonderful snack you can serve and eat as finger food, getting that peculiar satisfaction we humans get when we eat something crunchy and salty.

 Recipe Card

-Boiled green beans served on a white plate, topped with butter.
+Boiled green beans are served on a white plate, topped with butter.

 Prep Time10 minutes mins